Safety and Injury Prevention

-In Washington state, it is the law for children to ride in a booster seat until age 8, or until they are 4 feet, 9 inches tall (57 inches).
+In Washington state, it is the law for children to ride in a booster seat until they are 4 feet, 9 inches tall (57 inches).
+Most kids will need a booster seat until they are 10 to 12.
 Children under age 13 should ride in the back seat when possible.

 What kinds of booster seats are there?

 - A no-back booster can be used in cars with headrests in the back seat.
 If your child’s head does not rest comfortably in the headrest to protect their head and neck, then use a high-back booster seat.

 - A high-back booster can be used in cars with or without headrests.

 How do I install a booster seat?